carloscastrodev/task-list/README.md

 docker-compose up -d
 ```

-This command will start the application, listening at port 5173.
+This command will bootup a postgres container, along with the api image and start the frontend application, listening at port 5173.
 This might take a few minutes.

 It then can be accessed at http://localhost:5173

 ### Running without Docker

-To run the API without Docker, use the following commands:
+To run the API without Docker, [install the backend](https://github.com/carloscastrodev/task-list-api) and then use the following commands:

 1. Install the dependencies using npm or Yarn: